 If I need it, where to begin and how far to dig?

 Perspective is everything.
-Currently, my context is framed both by what will be useful to me long term, and what will be useful in the immediate future in joining a new dev team.
+Currently, my context is framed both by what will be useful to me long term, and what will be useful in the immediate future in joining a new team.
 I’m free to dig as necessary to satisfy my goals, and stop at my discretion.

-Part of what’s special about the dev community generally is that there are many opinions on how to do things, and they — for the most part — coexist peacefully.
+Part of what’s special about the software engineering community generally is that there are many opinions on how to do things, and they — for the most part — coexist peacefully.
 You’re free to pick and choose your sides with abandon, and there’s not even a need to be consistent.
 Do what’s right according to the circumstances.
 What I love about this is that developers are thereby afforded the freedom to truly create, innovate, and explore as they see fit.
 Whether one is an explorer and digs as deep as possible, or whether one is a doer and digs only as deep as necessary, it’s all good.
 As a newcomer to this space, I’ve been the beneficiary of the fruits of both approaches, and am sincerely grateful.
 For all of it.

 This is cross-posted on Medium.